sadhika88/Task1FindElementID/README.md

 * Practiced small demo Projects.
 Gained hands-on experience in automating web applications by using various Selenium locators like ID, Name, ClassName, XPath, and CSS Selector

+* [ ] **Conclusion**
+ Successfully completed a demo project using findElement by ID in Selenium.
+I uploaded the project on GitHub and shared all my skills.
+I also explained how I developed the source code and handled the task along with test report